 Open-ended survey questions are a big commitment for a respondent, because the onus is on them to provide a full answer.
 They’re more time-consuming, but provide some of the best insight you could obtain.
 In most cases, this type of survey question will offer a text box (or physical space) to write an answer, along with the encouragement to fill it.

 You can also expand on the multiple-choice question and give the respondent a point scale to work with.
-In lots of cases, this will be a 1–10 scale, but it could also be of the “Strongly Agree/Strongly Disagree” variety.
+In lots of cases, this will be a 1–10 scale, but it could also be of the “Strongly Agree/Strongly Disagree” variety, or a Likert scale.
 If you plan to use this type of question in your survey, it’s good to stick with it throughout, rather than switch the structure around.

 The final type of question is where the respondent ranks given options.
 In lots of cases, they may not provide any insight at all.
 This is because the respondent will need to know enough about every option you provide, and have the skill to rate and rank them.
 Because of the high-risk type of question, rankings shouldn’t be used often unless you have customer insight that gives value to the answers.

 How to Create a Successful Survey

 Much like many other aspects of marketing, a successful survey relies on some basic fundamentals.
 This should be a part of your planning, and without this step, your survey may be incoherent, inefficient, and lacking in value.

 Our approach is to conduct a self-survey!
 We have five open-ended questions that will help you determine the focus of your survey and what constitutes a successful one:

 - What is the objective or purpose?
 Here, decide what sort of information you want to receive.
 For example, do you want some general feedback on your service or products, or do you need specific information on a new campaign?